$330 | 6 Weeks

 Write dazzling, arresting stanzas in this formal poetry course.

 The poet Robert Frost opined that writing “free verse is like playing tennis without a net.”
-The point of this course is not to prove Frost right or wrong, nor to be a writing baseliner, but to pay close attention to the poetic net.
+The point of this course is not to prove Frost right or wrong nor to be a writing baseliner but to play close to the poetic net.

-This course’s primary models will be poems written in traditional forms in the last hundred years, in part because poetry is not, nor need not be, far removed from your daily life.
-You can write a villanelle about the landlord who never returns your calls (or the tenant who’s three months behind on rent); you can write a sonnet about the current pandemic or a blues poem about your Facebook page.
+This course’s primary models will be poems written in traditional forms.
+But you can write a villanelle about the landlord who never returns your calls (or the tenant who’s three months behind on rent); you can write a sonnet about the pandemic or a blues poem about your Facebook page.
 Whatever theme or subject you choose, through close readings of model poems, we will unpack the blueprint of a given poem or poet’s formal muse, with an eye toward how we can mold our own poems.
 Because of this minute scrutiny, we will look at no more than two poems in a given week.
-However, other examples will be provided to broaden your formal palette.
 The course will also be a negotiation between spontaneity and control.
 And the emphasis will be on writing poems with a narrative pulse.

 When a person says “poetic form,” most writers think of a poem’s scaffolding: stanza, rhyme scheme and meter.
 These are the most salient formal elements.
 But form is also the coherent relationship of all of a poem’s parts, the satisfying patterns created by repetition and variation that distinguish poems from prose—including the aforementioned meter, rhyme and stanzas—but also anaphora, alliteration, consonant or dissonant lines, chiming vowels and recurring imagery.
 Note that some of the “parts” of a formal poem—such as alliteration and anaphora—are also rhetorical devices employed in and often used to organize free verse poems.